Undergraduate Fellowships & Awards

 2. A 2-5 unit independent study (199) during EACH of the terms of the Fellowship, in which that faculty member guides the student in her/his OWN independent research project.

 BOTH of these requirements must be met during each term of the Fellowship.

 Eligibility is further limited to current Porter College students who will be juniors or seniors during the quarters for which they are applying and who have a good to excellent academic record.
 The likelihood that the student will benefit from advanced instruction in the proposed area is a key consideration in the selection of successful applications.

-Applications are due in the Porter College Office by noon on Wednesday, April 17, 2013.
+Applications are due in the Porter College Office by Noon on the second Friday of April.

 The Fine Print:

 Porter College will provide $700 for one quarter or $1400 for two quarters for the student to be paid at a rate around $10/hour for approximately seven hours per week of research assistance to the faculty member - approximately sixty to seventy hours per quarter.
 The $700-$1400 provided by Porter College must cover the hourly rate PLUS the cost of benefits to the student.
 (Student employment can assist with calculating this.)
 All funds provided by Porter College in fulfillment of this grant must be paid to the student as salary and benefits.